-Running in parallel with the service of the Direction to leave Notice the Council will instruct common law bailiffs to attend site and utilise common law remedies to recover the land.
+Running in parallel with action through the Magistrates Court, upon the expiry of the Direction the Council will instruct common law bailiffs to attend site and seek to force the move on of the occupants.
 This common law action is available to the Council as the landowner.
-Bailiffs are entitled to use reasonable force to evict unlawful occupants.
+Bailiffs are entitled to use reasonable force to evict the occupants.
+If the occupants fail to move action will focus on proceedings through the Magistrates Court.